Aoumjahde/metamaps/README.md

 First off is getting the code downloaded to your computer.
 You can download a zip file from github, but if you've got `git` you can just run `git clone https://github.com/metamaps/metamaps` in your terminal.

-There are instructions for setup on various platforms, with particular support for Mac and Ubuntu, which can be found here:
+You have ability to use the instructions for setup on various platforms!

+Mac and Ubuntu ?
+Of course, we have particular support for any case-platforms also here is how for Mac and Ubuntu:
 - [Mac Install Walkthrough][mac-installation]
 - [Ubuntu Install Walkthrough][ubuntu-installation]